-Second Stage.-The patient becomes abruptly unconscious; memory, volition, and intelligence are abolished; questions may be answered, but the answers will be nonsensical.
 Struggling, shouting, and singing may be met with in robust patients.
 If the patient struggles, his movements must be just passively resisted.
 He must have no sense of antagonism, and strapping to the table or mechanical restraint of any kind is most undesirable.
 During this stage we sometimes see the phenomenon known as "Ether tremor."
-In my own experience it has occurred in somewhat less than two per cent. of cases.
+In the author's experience it has occurred in somewhat less than two per cent. of cases.
 It is speedily put an end to by deepening the anæsthesia.
 The patient's face is flushed, his conjunctiva injected, and perspiration, especially over the face, is commonly seen.
 The pulse remains quickened and robust in quality.
 The breathing is inclined to be somewhat hampered during this stage, owing to a tendency to general muscular spasm.
 As the anæsthesia deepens, however, the breathing becomes regular, and commencing stertor may be detected.